 Download and install the Legit Check App on your phone.

-Once you are ready to scan, tap on the barcode scan icon and focus in on the barcode on the box of your Yeezy 350 True Form.
+Focus on the barcode on the box of your Yeezy 350 True Form.

-The results are where you will need to apply your intelligence.
 You will need to look for matches that confirm the authenticity status of your Yeezy Boost V2 TRFRM.

 Now, if the results show lots of confirmation points on Google for your unique barcode as illustrated in the picture below, then you can be assured that your box is authentic.